microsoft/AcademicContent/Workshop/1. Introduction/Introduction HOL.md

 The following is required to complete this hands-on lab:

-- An HTML5 browser such as Chrome tk or higher, Internet Explorer 10 or higher, or Microsoft Edge
+- An HTML5 browser such as Chrome 16 or higher, Firefox 11 or higher, Internet Explorer 10 or higher, or Microsoft Edge
 - A URL provided by the instructor for accessing the lab VM

+For a complete of requirements for connecting to and using the lab VM, visit https://microsoftevents.learnondemand.net/Lab/HyperVSupport.

 ---
 <a name="Exercises"></a>